Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: 3D Bayesian FWI Example

-Figures \ref{fig:fwi3d_highf_3sections_uniform}a - \ref{fig:fwi3d_highf_3sections_uniform}d display the inversion results obtained using the high frequency band data; results using low and intermediate frequency bands are provided in Appendix \ref{ap:low_mid_freq}.
-From left to right, each figure shows the true velocities, the posterior average velocity, standard deviation, and relative error maps, where the relative error is the absolute difference between true and mean velocities divided by the standard deviation at each point.
-The top two rows show vertical sections Y = 2.5 km and X = 2.5 km; bottom row shows a horizontal section Z = 1.25 km.
+Figure \ref{fig:fwi3d_highf_3sections_uniform} displays the final inversion results obtained using the high frequency band data; interim results using low and intermediate frequency bands are presented in Appendix A. The top two rows display two vertical sections at Y = 2.5 km and X = 2.5 km.
+The bottom row illustrates one horizontal section at a depth Z = 1.25 km.
+The three sections are marked by dashed black lines in Figure \ref{fig:fwi3d_true_vel_prior}a.
+From left to right, Figures \ref{fig:fwi3d_highf_3sections_uniform}a -- \ref{fig:fwi3d_highf_3sections_uniform}d show the three true velocity sections, the average velocity, the standard deviation, and the relative error maps of the posterior probability distribution, where the relative error is the absolute difference between the true and mean velocities divided by the standard deviation at each point.

-The three mean sections resemble the true velocity structures, and the overall relative errors are less than 3, indicating that differences between the true and inverted mean models are within three standard deviations, as would be expected of the true solution to this Bayesian problem.
+The three mean sections resemble the true velocity structures (note that even for an entirely correct solution, this need not be the case in probabilistic inversions since the mean of the models is a statistic, not a model in itself).
+This is especially true in the shallow subsurface above 2 km where high resolution structures are accurately inverted.
+However, the mean and true values diverge at deeper levels, possibly due to reduced data sensitivity since the standard deviations broadly increase with depth.
+The overall relative errors are less than 3, indicating that differences between the true and inverted mean models are within three standard deviations, as would be expected of the true solution to this Bayesian problem.
+Note that in Figure \ref{fig:fwi3d_highf_3sections_uniform}d, higher relative errors (shown in yellow) are present near the surface because in fact the true model deliberately lies outside of the prior bounds shown in Figure \ref{fig:fwi3d_true_vel_prior}b, to assess the method's behaviour in such circumstances \cite{zhang20233}.
+Overall, the inverted images and the posterior uncertainties in Figure \ref{fig:fwi3d_highf_3sections_uniform} are significantly more accurate than those displayed in Figure \ref{fig:fwi3d_comparison_4methods_meanstd_single_freq}.